 Update 1-12-’14: I recently started up a series of free “too-many-loops” braiding get-togethers/ practice sessions in my area (Berkeley, CA), click here for more info.

-Those 2 techniques are the basis for most of my “too-many-loops” methods of making braids of up to 18 loops.
+Those 2 techniques are the basis for most of my “too-many-loops” methods for making fingerloop braids of up to 18 or 20 loops.

 Nine- and eleven-loop square braids can become very easy and automatic to braid.
 They allow longer pattern repeats and more colors in square and flat twill braid patterns.
 What I find even more interesting are the complex and varied unorthodox braids that they make possible.
 13 to 17-loop 2-transfer braids are possible, too, though the 15 and 17 loop ones are slower to make.
 I only make them as Unorthodox braids, or as one-layer plain-weave braids.
 As square braids, they aren’t much different in appearance from square braids of fewer loops, and at that point, the four twill passages (over the same 4 ridges as any square braid) are so long that they can end up looking messy and uneven.
 Unorthodox and plain-weave braids of many loops are a very different case!
 They can be very attractive, and very different in appearance from braids of fewer loops.

 Once you’re used to using thumbs, it also becomes possible to make what I call double braids of 9 to 18 loops.
 These are not slow to make, even the 18-loop version.
 An 18-loop double braid is about as straightforward to make as an 11 or 13-loop square braid.
-Much less cumbersome than a 15-loop square braid.
 I hold one loop per finger for the classic 10-loop double braids.
 For double braids of more than 10 loops, I hold any extra loops on the outer fingers (little fingers and thumbs).
-This makes the loop-shifting moves much simpler than if the extra loops were held on inner fingers.
+This might sound strange since those are the shortest fingers!
+But it makes the loop-shifting moves infinitely simpler than if the extra loops are held by inner fingers.

-Double braids have traditionally been made by 2 people braiding together, each doing the moves of (typically) a regular square braid, plus a swapping move in which the two braiders exchange their closest index loops to connect the two braids into one.
+The traditional method for making double braids is very different.
+It requires 2 people braiding together, each doing the moves of (typically) a regular square braid, plus a swapping move in which the two braiders exchange their closest index loops to connect the two braids into one.
 The combined braid has a total of four loop transfers per braiding cycle, and can have either a W- or an AA-shaped fell.***

 Since I couldn’t find partners to braid with, I developed some workaround methods to make these braids, holding all the loops of the left braider on my left hand, and the loops of the right braider on my right hand.
 I do the ‘left braider’ moves first, then the ‘right braider’ moves, then an exchange move to link the left and right braids together.
 So, unlike a square braid, there are two loop transfers with the left loops—in opposite directions, and two transfers with the right loops.
 (Very similar to the traditional “spanish braids”!)

 I have occasionally been asked for the names of my braiding methods, I guess on the basis of the so-called A-fell, V-fell and Slentre methods.
 But apart from those three different ways for making the same simple, 2-transfer braids, the many different loop braiding methods for making other types of braids don’t have separate names from the braids they make.
-The old loop braiding manuscripts from 15th and 17th C. England described many other methods for making loop braids besides the A-fell method: the method used for the hollow-braid-of-7-loops family of braids, the so-called “Spanish” braids, all the many twined braids’ various methods, and the “lace bend round” types of braids that are made by exchanging loops between pairs of fingers on each hand, etc, etc.
+The old loop braiding manuscripts from 15th and 17th C. England included many other methods for making loop braids besides the so-called A-fell method: the method used for the hollow-braid-of-7-loops family of braids, the so-called “Spanish” braids, all the many twined braids’ various methods, and the “lace bend round” types of braids that are made by exchanging loops between pairs of fingers on each hand, etc, etc. I guess you could say that most of my methods are “thumb methods” since I use my thumbs for any fingerloop braid of more than eight or nine loops.
+(I figured out how to use thumbs on my own, but others have done it before me!)

 *With the more widely known A-fell braiding method, the index finger reaches through the loops of its own hand to perform the braiding moves.
 This works fine for reaching through only 3 loops (one each on middle, ring, little fingers).
 More than that becomes problematic.